DanielCarreno95/TroyesTransferAnalysis/README.md

 ```

 **Why This Matters:**
+- **NO credentials in source code**: The application reads credentials ONLY from `.env` file
+- **No hardcoded values**: If `.env` is missing, the app shows an error (no fallback credentials)
 - Prevents accidental credential exposure in GitHub
 - Allows secure deployment to production
 - Follows industry security standards

+**⚠️ IMPORTANT**: The application will NOT work without a properly configured `.env` file.
+There are NO hardcoded credentials in the source code.

 ## Installation